-- Overlooking market trends: While investing in value shares requires a long-term strategy, it’s also important to consider market trends and potential headwinds.
+- Overlooking market trends: While investing in value stocks requires a long-term strategy, it’s also important to consider market trends and potential headwinds.

-- Not having a long-term investment strategy: Investing in value stocks requires patience and a long-term investment horizon.
+- Not having a long-term investment strategy: Investing in value pick stocks India requires patience and a long-term investment horizon.

 Advantages of investing in Value Stocks